benb/MetAl/README.md

 Run `metal -h` for usage.
 There are four metrics, to be detailed in an upcoming publication.

+Metal accepts fasta and "relaxed phylip" format.
+In case of doubt, use fasta.

 ## Installation from source

 MetAl is written in Haskell.